th1rst/learning/Projects/StartPage/Readme.md

 THIS IS A WORK IN PROGRESS

-Since I don't like the privacy-invading nature of Google and other big tech companies alike, I liked the idea of making a privacy Startpage which provides access to great open source alternatives.
+Since I don't like the privacy-invading nature of Google and other big tech companies alike, I liked the idea of making a privacy Startpage which provides access to great open source alternatives without the need to look for them.
+Just add them to the Startpage and the user is good to go.
 Stumbling accross Gridstack.js, I thought it would be cool if you could drag around the individual elements.

 The end goal is to have a customizable StartPage where you can choose what service you like to see.